-Net cash provided by operations was \$53.6 million for the six months ended June 30, 2020 as a result of a net loss of \$83.8 million, adjusted by non-cash charges of \$134.3 million and the change in our operating assets net of operating liabilities of \$3.1 million.
-The non-cash charges are primarily comprised of depreciation and amortization of \$24.5 million, equity-based compensation of \$75.8 million, loss on early extinguishment of debt of \$14.9 million, amortization of deferred commission costs of \$11.1 million, and a decrease in deferred tax assets net of deferred tax liabilities of \$3.2 million.
+Net cash provided by operations was \$53.6 million for the six months ended June 30, 2020 as a result of a net loss of \$62.1 million, adjusted by non-cash charges of \$112.6 million and the change in our operating assets net of operating liabilities of \$3.1 million.
+The non-cash charges are primarily comprised of depreciation and amortization of \$24.5 million, equity-based compensation of \$75.8 million, loss on early extinguishment of debt of \$14.9 million, and amortization of deferred commission costs of \$11.1 million, offset by an increase in deferred tax assets net of deferred tax liabilities of \$18.5 million.
 The change in operating assets net of operating liabilities was primarily the result of an increase in unearned revenue of \$12.9 million and an increase in accrued expenses and other liabilities of \$3.4 million, partially offset by an increase in deferred costs and other assets of \$14.5 million.

 Net cash provided by operations was \$8.9 million for the six months ended June 30, 2019 as a result of a net loss of \$60.1 million, adjusted by non-cash charges of \$43.5 million and the change in our operating assets net of operating liabilities of \$25.5 million.
 The non-cash charges are primarily comprised of depreciation and amortization of \$23.7 million, equity-based compensation of \$11.6 million, loss on early extinguishment of debt of \$9.4 million, amortization of deferred commission costs of \$2.1 million, offset by an increase in deferred tax assets net of deferred tax liabilities of \$6.7 million.
-The change in operating assets net of operating liabilities was primarily the result of an operating deferred tax assets net of operating de increase in unearned revenue of \$43.3 million and an increase in accrued expenses and other liabilities of \$1.9 million, partially offset by an increase in deferred costs and other assets of \$9.0 million.
+The change in operating assets net of operating liabilities was primarily the result of an increase in unearned revenue of \$43.3 million and an increase in accrued expenses and other liabilities of \$1.9 million, partially offset by an increase in deferred costs and other assets of \$9.0 million.